2MASS J0523−1403

-2MASS J0523−1403 is a very-low-mass red dwarf or high-mass brown dwarf about 40 light-years from Earth in the southern constellation of Lepus.
-With a very faint visual magnitude of 21.05 and a low effective temperature of 2074 K. It is visible primarily in large telescopes sensitive to infrared light.
+2MASS J0523−1403 is a very-low-mass red dwarf about 40 light-years from Earth in the southern constellation of Lepus, with a very faint visual magnitude of 21.05 and a low effective temperature of 2074 K. It is visible primarily in large telescopes sensitive to infrared light.
 2MASS J0523−1403 was first observed as part of the Two Micron All-Sky Survey (2MASS).